Welcome to Redakt, and thank you for trying out our product!

 Setup infrastructure resources

 To create your first Redakt project, follow the separate project setup guide.
-After completing this guide, you will have a working Redakt project that is configured for single-instance operation, with a local file embedded database.
+After completing this guide, you will have a working Redakt project that is configured for single-instance operation, with a local file embedded database (Lite DB).
+Alternatively, you can start out with one of the skeleton projects.

-Once this is done, you should configure your project to connect to the services and resources that you have setup in the previous section.
-If you haven't done so already as part of the project setup guide, continue with the configuration guide to setup the required modules for your hosting scenario.
-If you are only trying out Redakt at this moment, the basic project setup works well and you don't have to configure anything else.
+Once this is done, you should configure your project to connect to the services and resources that you have set up in the previous section.
+If you haven't done so already as part of the project setup guide, continue with the module configuration guide to set up the required modules for your hosting scenario.
+If you are only trying out Redakt at this moment, the basic (LiteDB-based) project setup works well and you don't have to configure anything else.

-Although your Redakt project now successfully starts up, it doesn't contain any content models yet, which are required for any sort of content management.
-Content models define which properties and data can be managed on your website pages and assets.
+Although your Redakt project now successfully starts up, it doesn't contain any content models yet.
+Content models are required to do anything meaningful with the system.
+They define which properties and data can be managed on your website pages and assets by content authors.
 Continue with the content model implementation guide to create your Redakt content models.

-After you have created some layouts, your application is ready for use.
+After you have created some views, your application is ready for use.
 You can now start adding pages and content through the Redakt back office.

 Deploying your application

 At this point, you should have a fully functional Redakt application up and running.
 Deploying your application is nothing special, and is done through industry-standard DevOps practices.
-The deployment guide contains more information on the different ways of deploying your application.
+You can deploy manually or use a build server.
+Redakt can be deployed on any service that can run .NET 5 applications, including container solutions such as Docker.